- Crisis in Syria

 WHY IT MATTERS

-During the late 19th century, the city of Valparaíso was a major port between the Atlantic and Pacific oceans, however in the early 20th century when the Panama Canal was opened and the Straits of Magellan were no longer the preferred nautical passage, the port city suffered.
+During the late nineteenth century, the city of Valparaíso was a major port between the Atlantic and Pacific oceans, however in the early twentieth century when the Panama Canal was opened and the Straits of Magellan were no longer the preferred nautical passage, the port city suffered.
 Its former years of import left a permanent impression on the city’s urban planning and architectural styles, particularly visible in the elevators and winding passageways between structures built into the steep hillsides along the Pacific.
 The city’s beauty and historic past was recognized by UNESCO in 2003.

 The Elevators of Valparaíso have been included on the 2014 Watch to emphasize the continuing need for the restoration of the city’s most picturesque feature and an important vehicle for social interaction.
 The elevators have served as the main method of transportation along the city’s steep topography and were fundamental to its urban development.
 They symbolize Valparaíso’s preeminence as a maritime center, a position it lost after the opening of the Panama Canal in 1914.
 Of the 31 original elevators, only 15 remain, of which just 7 are operational.
 The loss of these vital transit arteries has had negative impacts on the city.
 A plan unifying community, municipal, and private entities in a collective effort to protect and maintain the elevators is needed to ensure their long-term survival and the revitalization of important neighborhoods in Valparaíso.